auth0/react-native-auth0/README.md

 - Replace the **Product Bundle Identifier** value with your desired application's bundle identifier name (e.g. `com.example.app`).
 - If you've changed the project wide settings, make sure the same were applied to each of the targets your app has.

-> For more info please read [react native docs](https://facebook.github.io/react-native/docs/linking.html)
+> For more info please read the [React Native docs](https://facebook.github.io/react-native/docs/linking.html).

 ### Callback URL(s)